 Overview

-object.
+This guide provides instructions for tracking user interactions in your Android application using the SDK's Event object.
 Event tracking offers insights into how users engage with your app, supporting both built-in and custom events.

 Prerequisites